 Injury Rehabilitation

-If I could make only one recommendation to people with chronic pain, it would be to read the book Explain Pain by David Butler and Lorimer Moseley.
+If I could make only one recommendation to individuals living with chronic pain, it would be to read the book Explain Pain by David Butler and Lorimer Moseley.

 Graded exposure can be a useful technique for persons living with chronic pain.
 Graded exposure is a method of finding movement that is pain-free and building on that.
 The idea is to break the brain's association between a particular movement and pain.